 Essential oils are not drugs, and according to FDA rules cannot be promoted as remedies or treatments for pain relief.
-However, they can be used to support good health, which may naturally lead to a reduced need for pain relievers in the first place.
+However, they can be used to support good health and improved well-being, which may naturally lead to a reduced need for pain relievers in the first place.

 And while it can’t be said that essential oils are without any side effects, they are far more rare and usually more in the realm of a skin rash or sneezing.
 That being said, it is always best to seek guidance from a qualified practitioner when using essential oils − especially if you have any health considerations.

 6 Essential Oils that May Help Reduce the Need for Pain Meds

 Known as Boswellia serrata in the plant world, frankincense is most famous for being mentioned in the Bible as a gift to the infant Jesus from the three Magi.
 The reason: it was considered a precious substance − perhaps due to its healing qualities.

 In modern times, frankincense oil has been studied in relation to pain.
 For example, a 2008, double-blind, randomized trial reported in the journal Arthritis Research & Therapy looked into the effects of a frankincense extract called 5-Loxin® on knee pain from osteoarthritis.
 The researchers reported subjects experienced “significant” reduction in pain, and improvement in knee joint functions, in some cases in just 7 days.